mjmccoy/mjmccoy.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I work on understanding gene architecture evolution and its roles in driving both the molecular diversity and complexity of nervous systems, as well as the breakdown of these systems in disease.
-Leveraging my formal training in molecular genetics, genomics and neurobiology, I develop and use computational methods for comparative and functional genomics in classical and emerging model systems including octopus and squid, nematodes, fish, and human cell fate reprogramming.
+Leveraging my background in molecular genetics, genomics and neurobiology, I develop and use computational methods for comparative and functional genomics in classical and emerging model systems including octopus and squid, nematodes, fish, and human cell fate reprogramming.

 # Experience